4IceG/RM520N-GL/README.md

 # RM520N-GL
 The Quectel RM520N-GL is 5G IoT module specially optimized for IoT/eMBB applications.

-You will find Tools, Docs, and Firmware for it here, as well as a .cmd that install everything for windows.
+You will find Tools, Docs, and Firmware for it here, as well as a .cmd that installs everything for windows.
 # Table of Contents
 - [Windows Autoinstaller](#windows-autoinstaller)
 - [How to install firmware with Qflash (Windows)](#how-to-install-firmware-with-qflash-on-windows)